 If you have your bathroom or share one with a limited group of people, you may be responsible for cleaning it yourself.
 Depending on the grime build-up, you can get away with a 15-minute cleanup or intense one.
 Don't forget to thoroughly clean the toilet and sink.

 Take Care of the Trash and Final Details

 Take out the trash.
 Spray air freshener in the room.
 If you've borrowed any cleaning supplies, return those promptly.
 If it's time to do laundry, now could be a good time to make a laundry run.
 Be sure to take some study materials with you.

 - A cleaning caddy is a really useful tool to keep all of your cleaning supplies organized.
-They can be found very inexpensively at most dollar stores.
+You can find an inexpensive one at most dollar stores.

-- Make the time pass more quickly by putting on some music while you clean, or listening to a recorded lecture to help you study.
+- Make the time pass more quickly by putting on some music while you clean or listen to a recorded lecture to help you study.